jguida941/PyTree/README.md

 ## Project Status

 This is a personal educational project developed for learning purposes at Southern New Hampshire University.
-While the code is publicly available for reference and educational use under the MIT License, this repository is not accepting contributions, pull requests, or modifications.
+The code is publicly available for reference and educational use under the MIT License.

+**Repository Policy:** This is maintained as a solo educational project.
+While I appreciate interest in the project, I'm not accepting pull requests, issues, or external contributions at this time.

 The project serves as:
 - A demonstration of BST visualization techniques
 - An educational resource for other computer science students
 - A portfolio piece showcasing GUI development and algorithm visualization